 I recently found myself on the other end of a similar situation.
 It all started when I attempted to alert someone to some potential pitfalls I perceived in a particular situation.
 The person I tried to warn took obvious offense and assumed I was being critical rather than helpful.
 As soon as I realized I had caused offense I apologized and moved on.

-Finding myself on the receiving end of another’s offended-ness got me thinking about the whole issue of offense.
+Finding myself on the receiving end of someone else’s offended-ness got me thinking about the whole issue of offense.
 Unless you have been living in a cave for the better part of the past decade you know that we live in a society full of people who are easily offended by pretty much everything.

-I recently read about a group of women who have decided it is a heinous form of cultural appropriation for white women to wear hoop earrings (yes, you read that correctly).
+I recently read about a group of women who have decided it is a form of cultural appropriation for white women to wear hoop earrings (yes, you read that correctly).
 These women have posted some utterly intriguing rants describing in vivid detail exactly how offended they are that white women wear hoop earrings.

 Seriously.
-You can Google it.
+Google it.

 Offense sets us up for deception-